Issue / Question

 1. The Media and Ribbon (if used) capabilities.

 Not all media is the same when it comes to being compatible with your application or needs.
-Printing speed, durability of the image/media, environment are just a few factors to consider when determining the printer setup for the application.
+Printing speed, the durability of the image or media, and the environment are just a few factors to consider when determining the printer setup for the application.
 Trying to compensate for poor media compatibility by using high darkness settings can impact your printer’s printhead life.
-It is possible to receive poor quality print due to a mismatch of ribbon and media (certain ribbon matches certain media better than other media), but adjusting settings and checking all other variables is recommended before that conclusion is reached.
+It is possible to receive poor-quality print due to a mismatch of ribbon and media.
+The certain ribbon matches certain media better than other media, but adjusting settings and checking all other variables is recommended before that conclusion is reached.

 2. Print Speed

 The printer is capable of printing at multiple print speeds.
-The speed selection takes the media compatibility into consideration and works in tandem with your darkness setting (lower print speeds typically require lower darkness settings and vice versa).
-If your application requires the highest print speeds available be sure your media supplier has recommended the correct media for your application.
+The speed selection considers the media compatibility and works in tandem with your darkness setting.
+The lower print speeds typically require lower darkness settings and vice versa.
+If your application requires the highest print speeds available, be sure your media supplier has recommended the correct media for your application.

 3. Print Darkness

-Unlike a Wired network connection, Wireless setup has to be done using one of our utilities.
+Unlike a Wired network connection, you have to do a wireless setup using one of our utilities.
 The printer can't discover a wireless network on its own.
 You will have to apply the appropriate settings to the printer for the network that you are attempting to connect to.

 Utilities and Drivers

-If you are not using the ZebraDesigner Driver for your printing application you can use one of the following utilities for printer configuration.
-If ou are using a non-Zebra application or driver consult with the vendor for details on printer setup and configuration.
+If you are not using the ZebraDesigner Driver for your printing application, you can use one of the following utilities for printer configuration.
+If you are using a non-Zebra application or driver, consult with the vendor for details on printer setup and configuration.